tae-x/test-trello/.github/ISSUE_TEMPLATE/hotfix-request.md

 ---
-name: "[hotfix] Hotfix request"
+name: Hotfix request
 about: Create a report to help us improve
-title: ''
+title: "[hotfix] "
 labels: ''
 assignees: ''